 Is there any easier way to prepare, file and pay my income tax return?

 Let’s admit.
 The computations and filling up of forms can be quite tedious.
 Fortunately, there is Taxumo, a web-based tax filing app that lets you skip the manual computing of tax dues and accomplishing of BIR form 1701Q.
 Instead, you would only need to enter your income and expenses, and you get your tax dues auto-calculated real time.
 The BIR form 1701Q is also auto-generated so no need for filling up and printing of forms.
-Best part is that with a click of a button, you could submit your taxes online.
-You can check it out here.
-As a bonus, you can also watch this video to learn how to file your BIR form 1701Q online in minutes.
+Best part is that with a click of a button, you could submit your taxes online through the app.